mulesoft-assets/template-sfdc2sap-opportunity-broadcast/README.md

 # API Calls
 <!-- API Calls (start) -->
-Salesforce imposes limits on the number of API Calls that can be made.
+Salesforce imposes limits on the number of API calls that can be made.
 However, in this template, only one call per poll cycle is done to retrieve all the information required.
 <!-- API Calls (end) -->

 # Customize It!